 Stream live Olympic coverage from TV networks

-While we are talking live TV, we can’t ignore Hulu.
-While Hulu is more often referred to as a streaming competitor to Netflix, there is a Hulu + Live TV option that brings the Olympics to your screens.
+While Hulu is often referred to as a streaming competitor to Netflix, there is a Hulu + Live TV option that brings the Olympics to your screens.
 With Hulu, you get access to an extensive library of streaming movies and TV shows, or an upgraded account for live TV.
 Hulu is also available in a bundle with Disney+ and ESPN+.
 Learn more here.

 How you can watch the Olympics for free

-While it is not the intention of the free trials, you can certainly do “trial hop” and spend a week on each of these trials to get enough days to watch the entire Olympics via streaming TV without paying a dollar.
-But you may find the NBC Olympics website and NBC Sports apps easier than signing up and canceling multiple services.
+While it is not the intention of the free trials, you can certainly “trial hop” on each of these trials to watch at least some of the Olympics via streaming TV without paying a dollar.
+But you may find the NBC Olympics website and NBC Sports apps easier than signing up for multiple services (and then remembering to cancel!).